Cubs RHP Darvish feeling better after sick day

 Darvish said he started to cough after practice Wednesday.
-He was still coughing and sneezing a little bit on Thursday, so he called Nao Masamoto in the Cubs’ player development and amateur scouting department before coming over to the team’s spring training facility.
+He was still coughing and sneezing a little bit on Thursday, so he called Nao Masamoto in the Cubs’ player development and amateur scouting department before going to the team’s spring training facility.

-Darvish was met by team physician Stephen Adams in the parking lot, and Adams sent Darvish to a doctor’s office to get checked out.
+Darvish was met by team physician Dr. Stephen Adams in the parking lot, and Adams sent Darvish to a doctor’s office to get checked.
+Darvish was scratched from his scheduled start against Texas.

-“I’m just coughing from two days ago and I feel different than usual, but I just make sure I’m good or not,” Darvish said Friday through a translator.
+“I’m just coughing from two days ago and I feel different than usual, but I just make sure I’m good or not,” Darvish said Friday.
 “I don’t want to be in the clubhouse, if I have the coronavirus or something like that, coming into the clubhouse and spread to everybody, that’s not good, right?”

 Darvish said he feels good now, but he’s still coughing a little bit.
 He also mentioned an allergy to house dust as a possible cause for his symptoms.